NBISweden/workshop-ngsintro/README.md

 The source material is located on the *master* branch (default).
 The rendered material is located on the *gh-pages* branch.
 For most part, one only needs to update content in master.
 Changes pushed to the *master* branch is automatically rendered to the *gh-pages* branch.

+**For more detailed description of repo organisation, files and how it work, see the [template repo](https://github.com/NBISweden/workshop-template-rmd-gh).**

 ## Contributing

 To add or update contents of this repo (for collaborators), first clone the repo.